 The disappointment comes when you see it’s primarily aimed towards US based individuals.
 You can skip a few modules if you’re a foreigner but the real issue is finding local suppliers then.

-At $997 it’s a good course, lots of content and if you’re looking for high ticket training it’s one of the best.
+At $997 it’s a good course (join free training and get best price on full course), lots of content and if you’re looking for high ticket training it’s one of the best.
 If you’re looking for dropshipping training as a whole there are many more affordable courses out there in my opinion.

 eCommerce Paradise FAQ